Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 11. Semrush gives you advanced content marketing tools

-Semrush provides a suite of content marketing tools on its Guru plan and above, including tools to help you:
+Semrush provides a suite of content marketing tools on its Pro+ plan and higher, including tools to help you:

 • identify new topics to write about